The EvalGroup’s Clients

 Funding Source: Workforce Innovation Fund (WIF)

-Developed the workforce strategic plan to assist workforce development agencies in helping residents in their community find and keep employment; engaged stakeholders, community members, agency partners, and other stakeholders in the development of the plan; used research and evidence based practices to guide programmatic recommendations.
+Developed a workforce strategic plan to assist workforce development agencies in helping residents in their community find and keep employment; engage stakeholders, community members, agency partners, and other stakeholders in the development of the plan; used research and evidence-based practices to guide programmatic recommendations.

 South Carolina Department of Probation, Parole and Pardon Services